EU Commission approves BFA-Bankia capital increase

-BRUSSELS, Sept 10 The European Commission has given temporary approval for a 4.5 billion-euro capital increase to be provided to Spain's BFA-Bankia, the EU executive said on Monday.
+BRUSSELS The European Commission has given temporary approval for a 4.5 billion-euro (3.6 billion pounds) capital increase to be provided to Spain's BFA-Bankia (BKIA.MC), the EU executive said on Monday.

 "The European Commission has temporarily approved, under EU state aid rules, a 4.5 billion euro capital increase for the Spanish banking group BFA, which will restore the capital position of the BFA Group and ensure its access to different funding sources," the Commission said.